bkesterbyld/maroon-potato/src/pages/index.md

       - title: No Code Data Prototyping
         title_align: left
         content: >
-          Process data from different sources and serve it back out through edge endpoints next to your users
+          Prototype data models and sets for your engineering team, and directly power MVPs and market test solutions
         content_align: left
         actions:
           - label: Learn More